Measurement-Consistent Langevin Corrector for Stabilizing Latent Diffusion Inverse Problem Solvers: Experiments

 \para{Experimental results} We quantitatively demonstrate the benefits of integrating MCLC into existing LDM-based inverse solvers in \Tref{tab:drop_in}.
 By stabilizing solver dynamics, MCLC consistently improves overall performance without any modification to the original solver designs.
 Compared to DiffStateGrad, a manifold-preserving plug-and-play approach based on linear manifold assumptions, MCLC shows clear advantages for inverse solvers operating in latent space.
-Perceptual metrics that reflect sample plausibility and stability, such as LPIPS and FID, show substantial gains.
+Perceptual b that reflect sample plausibility and stability, such as LPIPS and FID, show substantial gains.
 At the same time, since MCLC improves the stability of existing solvers without sacrificing measurement fidelity, PSNR shows little to no degradation and is improved depending on the stabilization effect.
 Additionally, \Fref{fig:qualitative} shows that MCLC produces faithful reconstructions and yields more reliable solutions, with further qualitative results provided in the \Aref{sec:app_sub4}.
 This stabilization effect is further demonstrated in the PSNR histograms in \Fref{fig:histogram}, where the distributions consistently shift toward higher values across tasks and significantly reduce severe low-PSNR failure cases, indicating improved stability and overall effectiveness.

-We also compare our method against non-pluggable approaches for LDM-based inverse problem solvers, including MPGD~\citep{he2024mpgd}, which performs autoencoder-based manifold projection, and SILO~\citep{raphaeli2025silo}, which employs a trained degradation operator to avoid decoder backpropagation.
+We also compare our method against non-pluggable approaches for LDM-based inverse problem solvers, including MPGD~\citep{he2024mpgd}, which performs autoencoder-based manifold projection; SILO~\citep{raphaeli2025silo}, which employs a trained degradation operator to avoid decoder backpropagation; and SITCOM~\citep{alkhouri2025sitcom}, a recent stabilization method.
 Table~\ref{tab:non_plug} demonstrates the effectiveness of our method, even though it is employed as a plug-and-play module.
 In contrast, these approaches often leave artifacts and degraded quality or compromise the measurement fidelity.
 Further discussions are in \Aref{sec:app_sub5}.

+\para{{More Severe Degradation Settings}} To further assess MCLC under highly ill-posed scenarios, we evaluate it on more severe degradations, including 92\% random inpainting on FFHQ and $\times 12$ super-resolution on ImageNet.
+These experiments allow us to more thoroughly examine the robustness of MCLC under challenging settings.
+As shown in Table~\ref{tab:severe}, MCLC improves the stability and reconstruction quality of the base solver, demonstrating its effectiveness under severe degradations.
+We further note that all experiments use a general-purpose prior, such as SD v1.5, rather than a domain-specific prior (\eg, FFHQ-LDM).
+Since general-purpose priors induce a broader solution space, these results further support the robustness of MCLC in challenging and general inverse problem settings.